RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 - If the interviewee is not identified do not included a reference list entry, and instead cite in-text only.

-Interviewee’s Family Name, Given Name.
+{.hanging-indent}Interviewee’s Family Name, Given Name.
 Interview by Interviewer’s Full Name.
 Date of interview.
-Place.
+Place. {/.hanging-indent}

 > {.hanging-indent}Artcore, Lance.
 2019.
 Interview by author.
 April 23, 2019.
 Melbourne. {/.hanging-indent}